magicaks/magicaks/README.md

 * [Azure Key Vault](https://docs.microsoft.com/en-us/azure/key-vault/general/overview) for secret storage
 * [Azure Policy](https://docs.microsoft.com/en-us/azure/governance/policy/overview) for policy enforcement, compliance and governance (Done)

-[TODO]: # (a picture would be nice here - and I also think it is missing some components like grafana)
-[TODO]: # (we should have explanations for design decisions - both for the above but also for flux, Fabrikate, grafana etc.)

 Planned components

 * [Azure SQL](https://docs.microsoft.com/en-us/azure/azure-sql/azure-sql-iaas-vs-paas-what-is-overview) as database provider.